What is your dream, and why?

 ANDWHY.
-Media is going to contain the Magazine on Issuu.com, Podcast, and Youtube channel (along with Instagram).
+Media contains a Magazine on Issuu.com, Podcast, and a Youtube channel.
 This multi-channel methodology compelled us to call it media instead of just ANDWHY.
 Mag, which it originally was.

 Annie Law is a lil’ bit of everything and wants to tap into every part of society on a global scale.

 ANDWHY. was originally her self-titled blog called ANNIEXJL, which was her outlet to express her thirst for knowledge and her understanding of why things are the way they are– from sustainability to why there isn’t world peace.
 After starting her magazine called ANDWHY., she realized that her stories or anyone else’s stories were never fully theirs.
 It’s actually a collection of stories that we collect from experiences that integrate each other.
 Her love of sharing stories with people on a intimate level pushed her to completely change the direction of her blog.
 Hence, ANDWHY. is born.

 In another angle, Annie is a native New Yorker who is currently a student at Fashion Institute of Technology, studying Marketing + Communications.
 She aspires to be someone people can rely on for help in areas regarding life and career.
 With her love for psychology, philosophy, design, photography, and much more, she wants to be a representative of passionate and creative Asian Americans.
 The biggest goal of hers is to tell stories that are untold and unwritten.
 Whether that be through stories of her own, of others, or through simple creativity.

 Grace Tran is a young creative currently experimenting with different hobbies, from photography to graphic design.
 As a daughter of a refugee, she is constantly inspired by her hard-working father, who never stops encouraging her.